Acefrrag/Bolt_Master_3000/README.md

 # Bolt Master 3000

 ## Description
-This github repositories collects all the documentation(CAD files, reports, BOMs, brainstorming notes) produced during the design and development of a proof-of-concept mechatronic system for the undergraduatee course MECA140 - Introduction to Engineering Design and Automation.
+This github repositories collects all the documentation(CAD files, reports, BOMs, brainstorming notes) produced during the design and development of a proof-of-concept mechatronic system for the undergraduatee course MECA140 - Introduction to Engineering Design and Automation during A.Y.
+2019-2020.

 ## Project Description